 Since prehistory, when we first started telling stories to one another, we have paid close attention to those locations that our tales have populated with monsters and supernatural presences.
 We imbued the landscape with meaning, with rituals and a personality of its own.
 The age of reason, the emergence of science and rationality, have shone light into the shadows and yet, something still stirs in the British countryside.
 Dare you go out and feel it for yourselves…

-Our guide looks at the best monsters to discover (or avoid!) in the UK
+Eerie tales of dreadful creatures stalking the land have long terrified Britons.
+Our myths and legends guide looks at the best monsters to discover (or avoid!) in the UK.

 A boulder-strewn blockfield covers the lonely summit plateau of Britain’s second highest peak, Ben Macdui in the Cairngorms.
 It has a terrible beauty; a sprawling, desolate landscape of wild open space where everything conspires to make you feel small.

 The isolation of this spot is tangible and when the summit is deserted, an air of separation from the world as a whole quickly overcomes your senses.
 In Britain’s most Arctic environment, survival is constantly in the balance and, although the long walk to the summit is not difficult in fair weather, the balance tips very easily.
 Like all mountains, the Cairngorms are fickle, occasionally spiteful, and even a slight change in conditions can throw the visitor into another world entirely.

 By his own account, that was what happened to renowned climber, scientist and Fellow of the Royal Society, J Norman Collie, at the end of the 19th century.
 Years later, he recalled hearing slow, deliberate footsteps – one vast step for every three or four of his own – following him on the mountain.